 What Wally and I can both agree isn't quaint, however is the Ski Patrol, always at the ready in Beaver Creek and across America's ski slopes.
 As Wally says in his piece in the Vail Daily, however courageous you think you are, you may never understand the meaning of courage until you see the Ski Patrol in action.

 Unquestionably, Lindsey Vonn is an Olympic hero, as is upstart Mikaela Schiffrin, who may be gently nudging Ms. Vonn out of the Alpine spotlight.
 The unsung heroes of the sport, though are the men and women of the Ski Patrol.
 They are out there in the worst conditions mother nature can throw at us and they are ready to respond in an instant.

 The Ski Patrol is skiing's first responders.
-They train hard and take their jobs seriously, arriving on skis (and snowboards) and they do it for a ski pass and the use of a cool jacket.
-(They don't even get to keep the jackets.)
+They train hard and take their jobs seriously, arriving on skis (and snowboards) and braving the worst weather Colorado winters can throw at them.

 As she prepared for a snowboard lesson that day, Danielle Posner suffered a Spontaneous Coronary Artery Dissection (SCAD).
 It could have happened to anyone and it could have happened anywhere.
 In this instance, Danielle was in the right place at the right time.
 According to her doctors, it was only the quick actions of the Ski Patrol that saved her life.

 Had Danielle been reading a book at home, on her couch, the outcome could have been much different.